 Your money — our investment

-TRANSPARENTA balances returns, security and liquidity — combined with index-oriented investing and a credible sustainability approach.
+TRANSPARENTA balances returns, security and liquidity — together with index-oriented and sustainable investing.

 Investment report

-TRANSPARENTA provides monthly information on investment performance and other key investment figures as well as the division of assets into investment categories.
+TRANSPARENTA provides monthly information on the performance and other key figures of the investment.

 Performance measures the return on an investment and is carried out using the time-weighted method (TWR).